CHARACTERISTICS

 Our team

-RoboTech Vision consists of six members, graduates of the Robotics Department, who have many years of experience in development.
+RoboTech Vision consists of six members, graduates in the field of robotics, who have many years of experience in its development.

 Experience

-The company’s team has eight years of experience with a variety of devices, types of robotic chassis, and intelligent software.
+The company’s team has ten years of experience with a variety of devices, types of robotic chassis, and intelligent software.

 Robotic platforms

-RoboTech Vision develops its algorithms on several types of platforms, making their solutions intelligent and universal.
+RoboTech Vision develops its algorithms on several types of test platforms, making company´s solutions intelligent and universal.

 2013